CALL FOR ABSTRACTS

-If you have changes to your contact information, please contact Lisa Roby at email@example.com
+If you have questions, please contact Lisa Roby at firstname.lastname@example.org

 The Design & Verification Conference & Exhibition is the premier conference on the application of languages, tools, methodologies and standards for the design and verification of electronic systems and integrated circuits.
 The focus of this highly technical conference is on the practical usage of specialized design and verification languages such as SystemC, SystemVerilog and e, assertions in SVA or PSL, as well as the use of AMS languages, design automation using IP-XACT and use of general purpose languages C and C++.
 This call for abstracts solicits for presentations that are highly technical and reflect real life experiences in using languages, standards, methods and Electronic Design Automation (EDA) tools.
 Submissions are encouraged in (but not restricted to) the following areas:

 |Transaction level modeling for system-level design||Formal and semi-formal techniques|